Report Published: "Trends and Opportunities in the Personal Accident and Health Insurance Indus

-Recently published research from Timetric, "Trends and Opportunities in the Personal Accident and Health Insurance Industry in Liberia to 2017: Market Profile", is now available at Fast Market Research
+Recently published research from Timetric, "Trends and Opportunities in the Personal Accident and Health Insurance Industry in Palau to 2017: Market Profile", is now available at Fast Market Research

-Boston, MA -- (SBWIRE) -- 07/19/2013 -- Trends and Opportunities in the Personal Accident and Health Insurance Industry in Liberia to 2017: Market Profile is the result of extensive research into the insurance industry, covering the personal accident and health insurance market in Liberia.
-The report provides data on key industry trends, market drivers and challenges for the Liberia insurance industry.
-It also provides growth prospects for the personal accident and health insurance market in Liberia.
+Boston, MA -- (SBWIRE) -- 07/23/2013 -- Trends and Opportunities in the Personal Accident and Health Insurance Industry in Palau to 2017: Market Profile is the result of extensive research into the insurance industry, covering the personal accident and health insurance market in Palau.
+The report provides data on key industry trends for the Palau insurance industry.
+It also provides growth prospects for the personal accident and health insurance market in Palau.

 Scope

-This report provides a comprehensive analysis of the insurance industry in Liberia:
+This report provides a comprehensive analysis of the insurance industry in Palau:

-- It provides historical values for the Liberian personal accident and health insurance market for the report's 2008-2012 review period and forecast figures for the 2012-2017 forecast period
+- It provides historical values for the Palauan personal accident and health insurance market for the report's 2008-2012 review period and forecast figures for the 2012-2017 forecast period

-- It offers a detailed analysis of the key sub-segments in the Liberia personal accident and health insurance market, along with market forecasts until 2017
+- It offers a detailed analysis of the key sub-segments in the Palau personal accident and health insurance market, along with market forecasts until 2017

 - It covers an exhaustive list of parameters, including written premium, paid claims, incurred loss, loss ratio, combined ratio, total investment income and retentions